janosgyerik/activitytracker/specs/subsystems/user-actions.md

 Synchronization
 ---------------

-It would be great if apps could work offline.
-To keep it simple, the initial version will require internet, and depend on the central server of the RESTful API.
+To keep it simple, the first release will need internet, to talk to the central server of the RESTful API, and eliminate the need of synchronization.

 Future releases can introduce the notion of local caching and implement synchronization between clients and server.